jakehemmerle/uc-zk-voting/README.md

 This repo is for our assignments and documentation.
 Actual code can be found in [pallet-zk-voting](https://github.com/jakehemmerle/pallet-zk-voting)

+The [User Documentation](https://github.com/jakehemmerle/uc-zk-voting/wiki/User-Documentation) and more can be found on this repos [wiki page](https://github.com/jakehemmerle/uc-zk-voting/wiki)!

 ### Team Members

 - Jake Hemmerle (CS): hemmerjb@mail.uc.edu